Becky Zerlentes: Martial arts accomplishments

 Zerlentes was a black belt in Goshin Jitsu, which she earned in 1996.
 She often told her students that she started training with Goshin Jitsu after coming to one of the club parties.
 She later became the chief instructor of the club from 1998 to 1999.
 Zerlentes also earned a black belt in Danzan Ryu Jujitsu and was certified in Okazaki restorative massage.
 Zerlentes enjoyed teaching, particularly self-defense, something she believed was critical for women to learn.

 Amateur boxing career

 Zerlentes had a record of 6 wins and 4 losses.
 She won a regional Golden Gloves in 2002.

 Death

-On April 2, 2005 Zerlentes was participating in the Colorado State Boxing Senior Female Championships at the Denver Coliseum in Denver, Colorado.
-She was knocked out in the third round by her opponent, Heather Schmitz, fell unconscious, and never regained consciousness.
+On April 2, 2005, Zerlentes was participating in the Colorado State Boxing Senior Female Championships at the Denver Coliseum in Denver, Colorado.
+She was knocked out in the third round by her opponent, Heather Schmitz.
+Zerlentes fell unconscious, and never regained consciousness.
 Zerlentes is the first woman known to have died of injuries sustained during a sanctioned boxing match in the United States.
-According to the Denver County coroner the cause of death was blunt force trauma to the head.
+According to the Denver County coroner, the cause of death was blunt force trauma to the head.

-Boxing Record

-Zerlentes competed in triathlons and swimming, did martial arts and had an amateur boxing record of 6-4.